-- Employability – You will be supported to develop the skills, knowledge and resilience required to enter industry.
-You will build a sophisticated design portfolio over the course of your studies, giving you access to opportunities for employment or further study.
+- Employability: You will be supported to develop the skills, knowledge and resilience required to enter industry.
+You will build a sophisticated design portfolio over the course of your studies, with the aim of giving you access to opportunities for employment or further study.

 Why you should study this course

 - Studio Culture: Our studio-based course will allow you to explore, create, collaborate and develop the skills required to design innovative spaces, supported by peers and guided by experienced practitioners.
 (Staff subject to change).

 - Analogue & Digital: We deliberately strike a balance between traditional hand-processes and emerging technologies.
 You will participate in workshops for drawing, and model making, along with CAD, 3D computer modelling and animation.
 Traditional workshops sit alongside facilities for laser cutting, CNC milling and 3D printing4.